My-Freelance-Space/Spin-Wheel-Web-Application/README.md

 5. Use the "Reorder Options" button to manually shuffle the wheel options.

+6. Click the "Set Spin Time" button to adjust the spin duration (1-30 seconds).

-6. Toggle "Slow Spin" for a continuous slow rotation of the wheel.
+7. Toggle "Slow Spin" for a continuous slow rotation of the wheel.

-7. View your result and recent spin history.
+8. View your result and recent spin history.

 ## Real-time Updates